-I was prompted to write this piece because of my recent surgical procedure and lengthy hospital stay.
+I was prompted to write this piece because of a recent surgical procedure and lengthy hospital stay, in late 2018.

 After surgery, I was on hydrocodone around-the-clock.
 After a four-day hospital stay, I was transferred to a rehabilitation facility.
 Pain medications continued, and I could not even sit in a wheelchair.

 When it came time for discharge, my attending physician at the rehabilitation facility discussed sending me home on hydrocodone, not every four hours, but every eight hours.
 As a physician, my discussion centered around the fact that I was still in need of pain medication at four-hour intervals and felt that this taper was rather rapid.
 He informed me that he was no longer going to be my prescribing physician and was not comfortable prescribing medication every four hours.
 He suggested that I contact my surgeon.

 My surgeon, when notified, informed me that this is not an infrequent occurrence on his patients being discharged from rehabilitation.
 He without hesitation prescribed the same dose with the understanding that I had easily tapered from narcotics from previous surgeries.
 My goal was to get off of pain medication as soon as I could.

 When my attending surgeon refilled my prescription, I called my local CVS pharmacy, (where the prescription had been sent), and was told that they would not refill the prescription “because I had received two prescriptions from two other providers.”
 The obvious intimation was that I was “doctor shopping.”
 When explaining to the pharmacist that I had two prescriptions from providers at two different hospitals, I was informed that, “I’m not risking my license for you.”